aeminium-labs/nextjs-solana-starter-kit/README.md

 You can quickly change theme changing `daisy.themes` within `./tailwind.config.js`.
 More info here: https://daisyui.com/docs/default-themes

-This app encourage you to use CSS Modules over other style technics (like SASS/LESS, Styled Components, usual CSS).
-It have modular nature and supports modern CSS.
-[Read more on Next.JS site](https://nextjs.org/docs/basic-features/built-in-css-support).
-Anyway, if you want to connect LESS there is example code in `./next.config.js`

-## Deploy on Vercel
+## Deploying

-Before push run localy `npm run build` to make sure app can be build succesffully on vercel .

-Vercel will automatically create environment and deployment for you if you have vercel account connected to your GitHub account.
-Go to the vercel.com to connect it.
+1. Run `yarn build` locally to make sure everything is compiling correctly
+2. Link your favourite server provider to your repository (using Vercel for the demo)
-Then any push to `main` branch will automatically rebuild and redploy app.
+3. Any push to `main` branch should automatically deploy a new version